Aerial Spraying Permitting Arrangements

-- the spraying is done in line with an approved Application Plan; and
+- spraying is done in line with an approved Application Plan

-- specific spray operations have been permitted by the Health and Safety Executive's (HSE's) Chemicals Regulation Division (CRD).
+- specific spray operations have been permitted by the Health and Safety Executive (HSE).

 HSE will consider approving Application Plans and/or permitting spray operations which meet the requirements set out in the Plant Protection Products (Sustainable Use) Regulations 2012.
 The law also allows us to withdraw or amend permits in certain circumstances.

-Operators are of course, required to comply with all other laws regarding the use of pesticides.
-They are reminded that relevant paperwork should be retained for at least three years.
-This will enable HSE to undertake relevant compliance work.
+You should of course, comply with all other laws regarding the use of PPPs.
+Retain your paperwork for at least three years, this will enable HSE to undertake relevant compliance work.